 PTCS Duct Sealing (Residential- New) - On average, 56% of the deemed savings associated with Energy Star certified homes comes from insulation and duct sealing.
 Code proposals made in February 2012 appear to offer mandatory standards comparable to those offered by Energy Star.
 The pending 2012 WA State Energy Code language sets a maximum of 4 cfm/100 sq ft floor area leakage at a duct pressure of 25 Pascals or CFM25.
-The 2011 NWBOP Energy Star Standard for Duct Sealing is evaluated a little differently and is set at .06 x Floor area at a duct pressure of 50 Pascals or CFM50 with a maximum allowable CFM of 75.
-The Energy Star standard uses twice the duct pressure as the code, hence when pressurizing the ducts at this higher pressure one would likely see results on par with 1.414 x Leakage CFM, as opposed to the results from testing at the lower 25 Pascal duct pressure required by code.
+The 2011 NWBOP (Northwest Builder Option Packages) Energy Star Standard for Duct Sealing was evaluated a little differently and set at .06 x Floor area at a duct pressure of 50 Pascals or CFM50 with a maximum allowable CFM of 75.
+The Energy Star standard uses twice the duct pressure as the code, hence, when pressurizing the ducts at this higher pressure, one would likely see results on par with 1.414 x Leakage CFM, as opposed to the results from testing at the lower 25 Pascal duct pressure required by code.
 (This is based on the Fan laws relationship of flow versus pressure).

 For example, under the proposed code, the maximum allowable flow at 25 Pascals duct pressure for a 2000 sq foot home would be 80 cfm.
-Per the 2011 NWBOP Energy Star Standard, the equivalent allowable leakage flow for this size home would be 85 CFM, but due to the 75 CFM max allowable it would be limited to 75 CFM (which is less than the 80 CFM per code) Therefore NWBOP Energy Star would remain the higher standard and result in deeper therm savings.
+Per the 2011 NWBOP Energy Star Standard, the equivalent allowable leakage flow for this size home would be 85 CFM, but due to the 75 CFM max allowable, it would be limited to 75 CFM (which is less than the 80 CFM per code).
+Therefore, NWBOP Energy Star would remain the higher standard and result in deeper therm savings.
 For a 1000 sq ft home, proposed code max leakage would be 40 CFM, the 2011 NWBOP Energy Star Standard would offer an equivalent leakage of about 42.4 CFM under those circumstances, and the proposed code would be more stringent.

 Conclusion:

-In a home that exceeds roughly 1767 sq ft the 2011 NWBOP Energy Star is the more stringent standard and results in greater therm savings.
+In a home that exceeds roughly 1767 sq ft, the 2011 NWBOP Energy Star is the more stringent standard and results in greater therm savings.
 Below that threshold, the proposed 2012 WA State Energy Code would result in greater levels of natural gas efficiency.
 It should also be noted that NW Energy Star typically aims to stay ahead of the curve when it comes to code changes, and aspires to achieve 15% more energy efficiency than code.
 Therefore the Company will continue to monitor the changes to code and will adjust potential curves only in the event that NW Energy Star standards do not commensurately adjust upward.

 Furnace Standards